-Interrail travelers are not permitted to travel with their Interrail Pass in their own country of residence.
+Interrail travellers can only use 2 of their total travel days for travelling in their home country.
 You can only have one outbound, and one inbound travel.
-So if you’re German, for example, you can’t cross Germany throughout your trip except for when you start or finish your trip.
+So, if you’re German, for example, you can’t cross Germany throughout your trip except for when you start or finish your trip.

 What is an inbound/outbound journey?